 Integer programming (IP) has many practical applications and its importance is well documented.
 There are several algorithms that compute an optimal IP solution, with branch-and-cut algorithms outperforming the field.
-Most of the algorithms compute the optimal or near optimal IP solution.
-On the other hand, the field of IP duality is not well studied and to the best of our knowledge there are no practical algorithms that compute the optimal dual function.
-In this paper we address how to compute dual functions and reduced cost, and use them to perform sensitivity analysis for IPs.
+Most of the algorithms produce an optimal or near optimal IP solution.
+On the other hand, IP duality is not well studied and to the best of our knowledge there are no practical algorithms that compute an optimal dual function for IP.
+In this paper we address how to compute dual functions and reduced cost, and use them to perform sensitivity analysis for IP.
 Frequently in IP we would like to estimate the change of the objective value if we perturb the right hand side.
-Sensitivity analysis for IPs is typically done either by considering the dual vector of the LP relaxation or by resolving the problem after changing the right hand side.
-Is it possible to compute a vector or a function that would measure the change in the objective function of an IP?
-A slightly different scenario is when we are given a new variable and we wonder how the optimal objective value changes if this variable is added to the formulation.
-In many real world problems that are modeled as IPs we would like to obtain alternative optimal solutions.
-For example, a decision maker wants to select the most robust solution among several optimal solutions.
+Sensitivity analysis for IP is typically done either by considering the dual vector of the LP relaxation or by resolving the problem after change in the objective function of an IP after a perturbation of the right hand side?
+Similarly, when we are given a new variable, we wonder how the optimal objective value changes if this variable is added to the formulation.
+In many real world problems that are modeled as integer programs we would like to obtain alternative optimal solutions.
+For example, in airline crew assignment a decision maker, among all optimal solutions, favors solutions that are robust with respect to disruptions in operations.
 All optimal solutions can be found among the variables with zero reduced cost, which requires an optimal dual function.

-All of the aforementioned questions are well understood in linear programming (LP).
-In LP with each feasible primal problem there is an associated dual problem with the same objective value.
+All of the aforementioned problems are well understood in linear programming (LP).
+In LP with each feasible bounded primal problem there is an associated dual problem with the same objective value.
 Many algorithms for LP compute both a primal and a dual solution, e.g. simplex and primal-dual algorithms.
-The reduced cost of a variable estimates how much would the addition of the variable to the formulation change the objective value.
+The reduced cost of a variable at the lower bound estimates how much the addition of the variable to the formulation change the objective value.
 By using duality we can carry out the sensitivity analysis.
-Column generation is a technique for solving large-scale LPs efficiently, see e.g. Barnhart et al. (1998).
+Column generation is a technique for solving large-scale LPs efficiently, see e.g. Dantzig et al. (1954), Barnhart et al. (1998).
 In a column generation algorithm, we start by solving an initial formulation that contains only a small subset of the variables of the problem.
 This formulation is called the restricted master problem.
 The algorithm progresses as other variables are introduced to the restricted master problem, which is reoptimized in every iteration.
-Variables with small reduced cost are more likely to improve the incumbent solution and therefore they are appended to the restricted master problem.
+Variables with low reduced cost are more likely to improve the incumbent solution and therefore they are appended to the restricted master problem.
 The variable selection process is called the subproblem.
-A column generation type algorithm for solving large-scale IPs is of great interest.
+A column generation type algorithm for solving large-scale integer programs is of great interest.

 Alcaly and Klevorick (1966) and Baumol (1960) give several interpretations of the LP dual vector in many business related problems.
 In this case the dual prices measure the change of the objective value, i.e. cost or revenue, if one of the resources is changed.
 In many applications the underlying model is an IP and therefore it would be useful to have such an interpretation.
 A recent such application is auctioning, Schrage (2001), Bikhcandani et al. (2001).
 In auctioning an optimal allocation of bids is sought that maximizes the seller's profit.
-This problem can be modeled as an IP.
 The dual values correspond to a bidder's marginal value and they can be used to explain to the losers how much higher should they have bid to win.